cyanChill/GitInspire/client/README.md

 - For production, you need to build the code using `npm run build` and then do `npm run start` to run off that build.
 - A suggestion for hosting this frontend application is [Vercel](https://vercel.com/).

+## Testing

+To run tests associated with the frontent, run `npm test` while in the `client` directory.